antononcube/Raku-Graph/README-work.md

 - Visualizing the graphs (the objects of the class `Graph`) is very important.
   - Has to be done from the very beginning of the development.
     - (Again, for me at least...)
-- The class `Graph` has the methods `wl` and `mermaid` for representing the graphs for Wolfram Language (WL) and mermaid-js respectively.
+- The class `Graph` has the methods `dot`, `graphml`, `mermaid`, and `wl` for representing the graphs for GraphViz, GraphML, Mermaid-JS, and Wolfram Language (WL) respectively.
-- Mermaid's graph nodes and edges arrangement algorithm can produces "unexpected" images for the standard, named graphs.
+- Mermaid's graph nodes and edges arrangement algorithm can produce "unexpected" images for the standard, parameterized graphs.
   - Like, "grid graph", "cycle graph", etc.

 ### Performance